 Sit in front of a tree.
 Hug it with your feet while keeping your legs super straight.
 Squeeze the tree as hard as you can with your feet, hold for 20-30 seconds.
 Then stand up at arms-length from the tree and squeeze it as hard as possible with your palms on each side.
 Hold for 20-30 seconds.

 This very basic yet profound exercise is a great way to end your workout.
 Choose a tree with a broad and straight trunk.
 All you need to do now is grab onto the tree, jump up a little, and embrace it with all your body.

 Feet are fixated onto the tree just like your hands, all of your body is in contact with the tree.
-Try to reach around it with all of your limbs and keep the core fully engaged.
+Try to reach around it with all of your limbs and keep your core fully engaged.

-This beautiful exercise strengthens your body, stretches it out and gives you peace and pure energy straight from Nature.
+This beautiful exercise strengthens your body, stretches it out and gives you peace and pure energy straight from nature.